-Grievance Process: The formal procedures employed by the University following the filing of a Formal Complaint, as more particularly set forth in 34 C.F.R.
-106.45 of Title IX and as articulated in Section III of this Policy.
+Grievance Process: The formal procedures employed by the University following the filing of a Complaint, as more particularly set forth in 34 C.F.R.
+106.45 (Sex Discrimination) and 34 C.F.R.
+106.46 (Sex-Based Harassment) of Title IX and as articulated in Section III of this Policy.
+The University will implement the Grievance Process consistent with the requirements of Title IX.

-Responsibility Determination: A written determination regarding the responsibility of the Respondent for the sexual harassment allegations, based upon findings of fact and conclusions regarding the application of the University's code of conduct to the facts, as well as a rationale for the result as to the allegations, including a determination regarding responsibility, any disciplinary sanctions the University imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the University's education Program or Activity will be provided by the University to the Complainant.
-The Responsibility Determination shall also explain the University's procedures and permissible bases for the Complainant and Respondent to appeal the determination.
+Responsibility Determination: A written determination regarding the responsibility of the Respondent for the sex discrimination or sex-based harassment allegations, based upon findings of fact and conclusions regarding the application of the University's code of conduct to the facts, as well as a rationale for the result as to the allegations, including a determination regarding responsibility, any disciplinary sanctions the University imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the University's education Program or Activity will be provided by the University to the Complainant.
+The Responsibility Determination shall also explain the University's procedures and permissible bases, as applicable, for the Complainant and Respondent to appeal the determination.

-Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
-Such measures are designed to restore or preserve equal access to the University's education Program or Activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter sexual harassment.
+Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Complaint or where no Complaint has been filed.
+Such measures are designed to restore or preserve equal access to the University's education Program or Activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter sex-based harassment.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
 The University must maintain as confidential any supportive measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the supportive measures.
 The Title IX Coordinator and the Student Support Coordinator are responsible for coordinating the effective implementation of supportive measures.

-Investigator: The person(s) designated by the University to carry out a formal investigation set forth in a Formal Complaint alleging sexual harassment.
-As explained in this Policy, the Investigator has the burden to gather sufficient evidence for the Decision Makers to render a Responsibility Determination.
-The Investigator will be one who is trained on the definition of sexual harassment, the scope of the University's education Programs or Activities, and how to conduct an impartial investigation, free from prejudgment of the facts, conflicts of interest, or bias.
+Investigator: The person(s) designated by the University to carry out a formal investigation set forth in a Complaint alleging sex discrimination or sex-based harassment.
+As explained in this Policy, the Investigator has the burden of gathering sufficient evidence for the Decision Makers to render a Responsibility Determination.
+The Investigator will be one who is trained on the definition of sex discrimination and sex-based harassment, the scope of the University's education Programs or Activities, and how to conduct an impartial investigation, free from prejudgment of the facts, conflicts of interest, or bias.

-Decision Makers: Persons designated by the University to preside over the Live Hearing component of the Grievance Process and render a Responsibility Determination.
-The Decision Makers will be trained on the definition of sexual harassment, the scope of the University's education Programs or Activities, the evidentiary standards applicable at the Live Hearing and relevant to the Responsibility Determination, and the need to preside over the Live Hearing without prejudgment of the facts, conflicts of interest, or bias.
+Decision Makers: Persons designated by the University to preside over the Live Hearing (or any information process voluntarily agreed to by parties) component of the Grievance Process and render a Responsibility Determination.
+The Decision Makers will be trained on the definition of sex discrimination and sex-based harassment, the scope of the University's education Programs or Activities, the evidentiary standards applicable and relevant to the Responsibility Determination, and the need to preside without prejudgment of the facts, conflicts of interest, or bias.

 II.
-TITLE IX REPORTING AND RESPONSE PROCEDURES RIGHTS OF ALL STUDENTS AND EMPLOYEES IN CONNECTION WITH TITLE IX PROCEEDINGS
+TITLE IX REPORTING AND RESPONSE PROCEDURES

+RIGHTS OF ALL STUDENTS AND EMPLOYEES IN CONNECTION WITH TITLE IX PROCEEDINGS